TKRoth/ABasic/README.md

 ### value 1<=value 2 / value 1=<value 2
 Test if value 1 less or equal value 2.
 Then it results TRUE otherwise FALSE.

+### value 1 AND value 2
+Combine both values with logical AND.

+### value 1 OR value 2
+Combine both values with logical OR.

+### value 1 XOR value 2
+Combine both value with logical exclusive OR.